ubarsc/ubarsc.github.io/_posts/2025-12-11-pyshepseg-intro.markdown

 segmentation.
 However, it does allow you to segment very large images.
 For information about running the tiled segmentation in parallel, please see [our previous blog post](../03/pyshepseg-fargate.html).

-# Calculating statistics
+# Calculating per-segment statistics

-`pyshepseg` also has support for calculating statistics from another image for each segment with the `tilingstats` module.
+`pyshepseg` also has support for calculating per-segment statistics from another image for each segment with the `tilingstats` module.
 This module processes the image in a tiled manner meaning that very large images can be processed.
 There are two functions, one for [non-spatial statistics](https://www.pyshepseg.org/en/latest/pyshepseg_tilingstats.html#pyshepseg.tilingstats.calcPerSegmentStatsTiled) and another one for [spatial statistics](https://www.pyshepseg.org/en/latest/pyshepseg_tilingstats.html#pyshepseg.tilingstats.calcPerSegmentSpatialStatsTiled).
-Here is an example calculating the mean of the first band that we used for the segmentation for each of the segments:
+Here is an example calculating the mean (for each segment) of the first band that we used for the segmentation:

 ```python
 from pyshepseg import tilingstats